jadecohen97/etherscan-assignment/README.md

 THOUGHTS:

-General improvements regarding the code that will come with more experience Would like to add testing, which I will do as soon as I learn how to use the testing technologies better
+General improvements regarding the code that will come with more experience

+Would like to add testings, which I will do as soon as I learn how to use the testing technologies better